jotaen/snapdiff/README.md

 # snapdiff

-snapdiff can compare two snapshots of a directory tree, which have been captured at different points in time.
+snapdiff compares two snapshots of a directory tree, captured at different points in time.
 (Think of a “snapshot” as a backup of the original directory tree, in the sense of a full copy.)
-It diffs the two snapshots, and summarizes how many files are identical, and how many have been moved, modified, added, or deleted.
-That way, you get a high-level insight into how the data evolved between both snapshots.
+That way, it gives a high-level insight into how the directory tree has evolved over time.

 Learn more in [this blog post](https://www.jotaen.net/iE3XC).